EarthScope/rover/docs/configuration.md

        +- tmp/
           +- ...

-The configuration file is created automatically if not found, so **to use ROVER with a completely new database, configuration, etc, it is only necessary to sepecify a new path for the configuration file:**
+A rover.config file is created automatically when initiating a ROVER data repository.
+To create multiple ROVER data repositories using one instance of ROVER, a user can either intiate a new repository using `rover init-repository /PATH/TO/DATAREPO2` or specifiy a path to a configuration using the -f/--file flag:

     rover -f newdir/config

-This will place all files in `newdir`.
+Will place all files in `newdir`.

 ## Parameters